 Water Supply Pipe Replacement Cost

-- The average cost of replacing a 30m water supply pipe is around £3,200
+- The average cost of replacing a 30m water supply pipe is around £3,200.

-- Depending on the complexity, the job will take approximately 2 days to complete
+- Depending on the complexity, the job will take approximately 2 days to complete.

-- The cost of replacing a water pipe
+- The cost of replacing a water pipe.

-- Water pipe prices
+- Water pipe prices.

-- Additional costs you may need to add to your budget
+- Additional costs you may need to add to your budget.

-- Labour costs and how to find a tradesperson
+- Labour costs and how to find a tradesperson.

-- The considerations of removing old pipework
+- The considerations of removing old pipework.

 Damaged or old water pipes can lead to deterioration in water quality caused by corrosion as well as low water pressure.
-The pipes could also leak, which will not only raise your water bill but could cause damage to your property.
+The pipes could also leak, which will not only raise your water bill but could also cause damage to your property.
 You might also want to change your water pipe because they are made from lead or iron.

 Lead pipes may lead to traces of lead in your drinking water.
 Drinking water that contains lead is bad for your health.
 Lead poisoning can cause high blood pressure, memory loss, miscarriage in pregnant women and stomach pain.